MateuszRusowicz/MateuszRusowicz/README.md

-- 👋 Hi, I’m @MateuszRusowicz I live in Wrocław, Poland
+- 👋 Hi, I’m @MateuszRusowicz I live in Wrocław, Poland.
+Proud husband and father of 2.
 - 👀 Full-Stack developer in JS.
 Working with React / Next JS/ Node JS / Type Script / MySql.
 Interested in applications and implementing AI.
 So where the career will lead me? who knows!
 - 🌱 I’m currently learning Node, basic testing skills and Prisma.
 Having made some first online-courses I am preparing my own projects for portfolio.
 - 💞️ I’m on an intership at Darka.io